What is a Wind Mitigation Inspection?

-- Nail type and nail spacing which hold the roof decking to the rafters.
+- Nail type and nail spacing hold the roof decking to the rafters.

 - The type of underlayment which is installed between the roof decking and the roof shingles.

 Do I need this Inspection?

-You need a Mitigation inspection if you buy a home, or if you change your homeowner’s insurance company.
+You need a Mitigation inspection if you buy a home or change your homeowner’s insurance company.

 Some insurance agents may not inform you of these discounts when preparing an insurance quote.
-Ensure that you ask your insurance agent about Wind Mitigation Inspections and the windstorm discounts.
+Therefore, ensure that you ask your insurance agent about Wind Mitigation Inspections and windstorm discounts.

 If you have not had a Wind mitigation Inspection, you are paying too much for your homeowner’s insurance.

 How much does a Windstorm Inspection cost?

 The cost of this Inspection can vary from inspector to inspector.
 The size and type of home can affect the price as well.
 The cost, here in Pinellas County, is between $75.00 and 200.00 dollars.
 See my pricing here.

 When hiring an inspector, ensure that they are experienced in doing Mitigation Inspections.
-Many inspectors are not experienced with these types of inspections, in fact, some inspectors do not do them.
+Unfortunately, many inspectors are not experienced with these types of inspections.
+In fact, some inspectors do not do them.
 Without the needed experience, they can easily miss money-saving attributes.

 I have completed 1000’s of Mitigation and 4-point Inspections.
-Let me put that experience to work for you insuring you receive all of the insurance discounts you are entitled to.
+So let me put that experience to work for you ensuring you receive all of the insurance discounts you are entitled to.